juliantom/Pangenomes_of_the_Human_Oral_Microbiome/README.md

 ## 🔮 Pangenome Construction (Overview)

-Pangenomes are constructed within the Anvi’o platform using a standardized workflow.
+Pangenomes are constructed within the Anvi'o platform using a standardized workflow.
 Key steps include:
 - Open reading frames (ORFs; hereafter called genes) are predicted from genome assemblies
 - Genes are functionally profiled using curated databases (COGs, Pfams, KEGG KOs, etc.)
 - Genes are clustered into putative homologous gene clusters based on amino-acid similarity
 - Clustering parameters are optimized at the species level
 - Gene clusters and genomes are hierarchically organized to highlight shared gene content and strain relationships

-Detailed methodological descriptions are provided in the associated Anvi’o documentation and publications.
+Detailed methodological descriptions are provided in the associated Anvi'o documentation and publications.

 ***